TaokyleYT/TaoCTF/README.md

 Also please read the README.md before trying the challenges, it may contain some useful information (as well as a hint)

 **Have fun!**

+(*all chals are verified to be solvable, if you can't solve it, skill issue.*)